 When you think of speech recognition. the first thing that comes to mind is likely Amazon’s Alexa and Apple’s Siri.
 But, these are actually the cumulative result of decades of work by voice recognition companies.
 It’s quite possibly one of the greatest technologies we’ve developed as a society.
 It gives machines the ability to understand, interpret, and respond to the human language.

 Today, we’ll be looking at some of the pioneers in voice recognition technology.
-These are some of the companies and individuals who were responsible for some of the biggest breakthroughs in voice recognition technology.
+These are some of the voice recognition software companies and individuals who were responsible for some of the biggest breakthroughs in voice recognition technology.
 Some of them have shaped where voice recognition has gone, while others are helping to direct where it is going.

 The Defense Advanced Research Projects Agency, commonly known as DARPA, had its hands in some of the earliest advancements in voice recognition.
 At the heart of this directive was a DARPA employee named Lawrence Roberts.
 Under his guidance, the company established the Speech Understanding Research program.
 Over a five-year period, the research the company invested in gave rise to more efficient speech technologies.

 With Roberts’ efforts and the cumulative research of those involved, the SUR program helped speech recognition move forward in leaps and bounds.
 DARPA laid the groundwork and provided funding to MIT, CMU and a few private organizations to research and develop speech recognition.
 One of these programs, Carnegie Mellon’s, developed a system that could understand more than 1,000 words.
 It was the largest advancement in speech recognition that the world had ever seen.
 Ultimately, the research programs that Roberts initiated in his time with DARPA were the seed for many of the voice recognition technologies that we have today.